vyomrastogi/vyomrastogi/README.md

 - Cloud and other Digital Technologies
 - and,  Motorcycles and Photography

-- 🔭 I’m currently working on developing a new workflow product for a client
-- 🌱 I’m currently learning container orchestration with K8s and practicing Test Driven Development

 <!--
 **vyomrastogi/vyomrastogi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.